crarlus/data4paprbag/README.md

 _labels_foldX.rda_ provides a list of Bioproject accessions and their associated pathogenicity phenotype for the bacterial strains trained in fold X

-_Labels.rda_ provides a list of all Bioproject accessions and their labels.
+_Labels.rda_ provides a list of all Bioproject accessions and their associated labels.

 # Usage
 Either download and install the package (via `devtools::install_github("crarlus/data4paprbag")`)